gentcys/recipe-generator/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration
+This is used to generate everyday's recipes for myself or somebody others who don't want to rack his brain every day to think of what to eat.
+It'll choose a random recipe.

+## Requisites:

-* Database creation
+* Rails

-* Database initialization
+* PostgreSQL

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Stimulus

-* ...
+* Webpack